 Music Y7 - Blues: Featured Artists (to include homework research activity) MuddyWaters, BB King, John Lee Hooker.
-Linking the development of Blues from the 19th into the 20th century, with a focus on the influence of spirituals, work songs (through slavery) and traditional West African musical styles, such as call and response.
+Linking the development of Blues from the 19th into the 20th century, witha focus on the influence of spirituals, work songs (through slavery) and traditional West African musical styles, such as call and response.
 Y8 - Jazz: Featured Artists: Duke Ellington, Louis Armstrong, Ella Fitzgerald(to include homework research activity).
 Y9 - DJing: A particular focus on Turntablism, as part of Hip-Hop culture, toinclude a focus on the following African American turntablists: Grandmaster Flash, Jam Master Jay and DJ Jazzy Jeff (to include homeworkresearch activity).
 Y10 - Pop Ballads: Listening exercise on Killing Me Softly by Roberta Flack; Focus on the 80s & 90s ballads of Whitney Houston, discussing links with her aunt, Dionne Warwick, her mother, Cissy Houston and the influence of growing up singing gospel in church to the development of her own career.
 Y11 - Rhythms of the World: Making connections with the cross- rhythms and polyrhythmic elements of Samba, Calypso and African Drumming and exploring/understanding the links with slavery and colonialism in the fusion aspects of these styles.
+Physical Education To ensure diversity in the core P.E. curriculum, we incorporate a wide range of activities that reflect various cultures, abilities, and interests, promoting inclusivity and engagement for all students.
+Additionally, teaching methods address different learning styles and provide equitable opportunities for participation and success.
 Psychology Diversity and culture are regularly discussed as part of students learning of human behaviour.
 Students recognise the role of culture and the impact this may have on human behaviour and understanding.
 For example, the differences between individualistic and collectivist cultures.